Cycloneda sanguinea: Distribution

-Cycloneda sanguinea is the most widespread ladybird beetle in Latin America, with a distribution that ranges from the southern United States to Argentina, and eastward to the Cayman Islands.
+Cycloneda sanguinea is the most widespread ladybird beetle in Latin America, typically found in plant-dense landscapes ranging from the southern United States to Argentina, and eastward to the Cayman Islands.
+There are several species of ladybeetle that look similar to the spotless ladybeetle.
 On the Galápagos Islands, it lives in sympatry with its sister species, Cycloneda galapagensis.

 Description

-Cycloneda sanguinea is a large ladybird beetle with red, unspotted elytra (wing covers).
+Cycloneda sanguinea is a large ladybird beetle with red, unspotted elytra (wing covers) ranging from 4-6.5 mm long.
 The color ranges from orange to deep red.
-The white and black marks on the head and pronotum are very distinctive, and they are also gender-specific.
+The white and black marks on the head and pronotum are very distinctive, and are gender-specific.
 Females and males both have white spots on the black part, but the female has black in the center, continuing down into the face, while the male has a white cleft above the head and a white face.
-These ladybugs are very often found feeding on aphids on milkweeds, but also occur on a number of other plants.
-Its pupae have the remarkable ability to "bite" potential predators using a device known as a "gin trap".
+These ladybugs are often found feeding on aphids on milkweeds, but also occur on a number of other plants.